mc-hw/0001-555-latches/README.md

 ### PCB preparation

-One of the goals of this project was comparing and testing different techniques of preparing printed circuit boards,
-including:

-- Traces printouts
-    - Paper from magazine
-    - Chalk paper 115g/m2
-    - Transparent film
-    - Photo paper
-    - Paper dedicated for thermotransfer
-- Cleaning the surface
-    - Cleaning milk
-    - Sandpaper (1000)
-    - Isopropanol
-    - Nitro
-    - Acetone
-- Transferring traces
-    - Chemotransfer, using Moisturising polish remover (containing acetone)
-    - Chemotransfer, using Acetone/Isopropanol 30/70
-    - Thermotransfer, using iron, 2.5 dots/~200 degrees Celsius
-    - Thermotransfer, using laminator
-- Removing chalk paper
-    - In the water
-    - In the warm water with few drops of dish soap
-    - In the warm water with washing powder
-    - In the water with vinegar (30%)
-    - Damp sponge
-    - Toothbrush (probably at the end of one of the process above)
-- Fixing broken paths
-    - Permanent marker
-    - Corrector
-- Etching
-    - NaSO (B327) (laying PCB on the top of the surface)
-    - NaSO (B327) (sinking PCB and moving the container)
-    - NaSO (B327) (hanging PCB from the top into the etcher)
-    - NaSO (B327) (50 degrees Celsius)
-    - FeCl
-- Removing tonner
-    - Nitro
-    - Sandpaper (2000)
-    - Cleaning milk
-    - Acetone
-    - Damp sponge
-- Copper protection
-    - Solder mask Mechanik
-    - Solder mask Relief
-    - Tine
-    - Colophony dissolved in nitro
-    - Nothing
-- Solder mask removal from fields
-    - Film stencil placed on top during solder mask UV hardening
-    - Scraping
-- Drills
-    - Before etching
-    - After solder mask application
-    - After tinning
-- Silk screen (application/transfer methods the same as for traces)
-    - Under solder mask
-    - On top of solder mask
-- Protecting from oxidising
-    - Sinking in methylated spirits (denaturat)
-    - Colophony dissolved in nitro
-    - Nothing

 #### Mark 1

 The printout for the first instance of PCB was printed on the page from magazine.